 - Counselling

 - EOTAS (education other than at school).

-- (This is not an exhaustive list.)
+- School Health

+- Primary Mental Health

 THE BRIDGE IN THE JLV / INSPIRE 11 IN THE SLV

 These are spaces in school available for working with vulnerable students e.g. students who are reintegrating into school or students who are experiencing difficulties coping in lessons.
 It is a totally individualised provision.